scanabc/open/octo17/index.md

 * Drawing an action from a stranger is really really hard.
 * We need to master this to break out from our bubble.
-* We need to figure out how to do it without directly supporting privacy-invasions.
+* How to do it without invading your privacy?

 <!-- next -->